datacarpentry/R-ecology-lesson/CONTRIBUTING.md

 > to re-create the Markdown from the source.
 > Please check with us if you plan to do this.

+# Formatting of the material

+To ensure a consistent formatting of the lessons, we recommend the following
+guidelines:
+* No trailing white space
+* Wrap lines at 80 characters (unless it breaks URLs)
+* Use unclosed atx style headers (see below)

 FAQ
 ---